mozilla-b2g/gaia-email-libs-and-more/js/tasks/drafts.md

 - draft_discard handles removing a draft.
 We have an explicit task for this because deletion got nebulous as soon as gmail entered the picture, and because drafts-on-server potentially benefits from this being very explicit.
-- draft_send moves a message to the outbox and ensures outbox_send gets kicked-off.
-- outbox_abort_send moves a message back to the drafts folder if it isn't actively being sent.
+- outbox_send handles moving a draft to the outbox and sending it as well as aborting the send process by moving the message back to be a draft.
+As discussed above, pending sends are tracked as complex state rather than simply being present in a folder, so this needs to be a single task.

 #### draft_upload ####